NitaCristian/DNW/README.md

 Follow these steps in sequence:

 1. Execute `npm install` to install the necessary dependencies.
-2. Run npm `run build-db` to create the database.
+2. Run npm `npm run build-db` to create the database.
 3. Finally, use `npm run start` to launch the web application.

 Next, access the page http://localhost:3000/articles/ to view all published articles.
 Upon database